Skip to content

 HTML Pages

-Your HTML files are rendered inside sandboxed iframes.
+Your HTML files are rendered inside sandboxed WebViews.
 You have full control over the page content:

 html